logzio/logz-docs/_source/logzio_collections/_prometheus-sources/python-custom-prometheus.md

 ---

-This page contains instructions on how you can send custom metrics to logz.io from your python application.
-This exapmles are using [opentelemtry python SDK](https://github.com/open-telemetry/opentelemetry-python-contrib) and [opentelemtry remote write exporter](https://pypi.org/project/opentelemetry-exporter-prometheus-remote-write/), which are in alpha/preview
+This page contains instructions on how to send custom metrics to Logz.io from your Python application.
+This example uses the [OpenTelemetry Python SDK](https://github.com/open-telemetry/opentelemetry-python-contrib) and the [OpenTelemetry remote write exporter](https://pypi.org/project/opentelemetry-exporter-prometheus-remote-write/), which are both in alpha/preview.

 #### Quick start
 ##### Install the snappy c-library: